Becoming a mental health and addictions worker in B.C.

 Mental health and addictions worker

+The program is designed to prepare you for a role supporting individuals living with mental health and/or substance use challenges, and their families/ caregivers, to help maximize their independence.
 There are various roles and job titles which align with the typical duties and entry-level requirements of a mental health and addictions worker.
 These include community mental health workers, mental health rehabilitation workers, outreach support workers and more.

 Common duties may include: